evhub/coconut/DOCS.md

 1. run `coconut --mypy install` and
 2. tell your static type checker of choice to look in `~/.coconut_stubs` for stub files (for `mypy`, this is done by adding it to your [`MYPYPATH`](https://mypy.readthedocs.io/en/latest/running_mypy.html#how-imports-are-found)).

-Note that `coconut --mypy` will by default use a custom Coconut `mypy.ini` file (for compatibility with Coconut's [protocol intersection operator](#protocol-intersection)) rather than any global `mypy` config files, though this can still be overridden by putting a `mypy.ini` or `.mypy.ini` file in the current working directory.

 To distribute your code with checkable type annotations, you'll need to include `coconut` as a dependency (though a `--no-deps` install should be fine), as installing it is necessary to make the requisite stub files available.
 You'll also probably want to include a [`py.typed`](https://peps.python.org/pep-0561/) file.

 ##### Syntax